Codpiece: In European fashion

 Suits of armor of the 16th century followed civilian fashion, and for a time, codpieces were a prominent addition to the full suits of armor.
 A few examples of full suits of armor with codpieces are on display in museums today.
 The Metropolitan Museum of Art in New York City has one.
 The Higgins Armory in Worcester, Massachusetts, also had an example on display until its close.
 The armor of Henry VIII displayed in the Tower of London has a codpiece as well.
 Examples of metal parts of such armor are depicted by Wendelin Boeheim in his 1890 publication on the history of weapons, Handbuch der Waffenkunde, which was published in Leipzig, Germany.

+Ian Anderson from the band Jethro Tull was a notable codpiece wearer at the height of the band's fame.
+As the band's website declares: "He declares a lifelong commitment to music as a profession, being far too young to hang up his hat or his flute, although the tights and codpiece have long since been consigned to some forgotten bottom drawer."